-In the event that a student believes his or her issue with the school cannot be resolved through the complaint processes noted above, the student has the right to contact our accrediting agency—The Midwifery Education and Accreditation Council (MEAC)—and/or various state agencies.
+In the event that an issue with the school cannot be resolved through the processes noted above, the person has the right to contact MCU’s accrediting agency—The Midwifery Education and Accreditation Council (MEAC)—and/or various state agencies.

 MEAC will review in a timely, fair and equitable manner any complaint it receives against an accredited institution or program that is related to MEAC standards or procedures.
 Contact information for MEAC can be found at www.meacschools.org.

-A student who wishes to submit a complaint to the Utah Division of Consumer Protection may do so by contacting:
+A person who wishes to submit a complaint to the Utah Division of Consumer Protection may do so by contacting: